bjess9/pr-compass/README.md

 2. **Configure Repositories**

-    Edit `config.yaml` to include the repositories you want to track in the `owner/repo` format:
+    Configure the repositories you want to track by running:

-    ```yaml
-    repos:
-      - owner1/repo1
-      - owner2/repo2
+    ```bash
+    go run cmd/prpilot/main.go configure
     ```

+    Follow the prompts to enter the list of repositories in `owner/repo` format, separated by commas.
+Your repository configuration will be saved to `~/.prpilot_config.yaml`.
+To make future changes, you can edit this file directly if needed.

 3. **Run the Application**